psychemedia/middle-english-romances/sir-orfeo.md

 Orfeo knokketh atte gate,
 The porter was redi ther ate,
-And afked, what he wold haue y do ?
+And afked, what he wold haue y do?
 Parfay, quath he, Icham a minftrel lo,
 To folas thi lord with my gle,
 gif his fwete wille be.